karmaniverous/entity-manager/.stan/system/stan.requirements.md

     - Accumulate items; repeat while any pageKey remains defined and item count < limit.
   - De-duplicate by uniqueProperty and sort by sortOrder.
   - Dehydrate, compress, and return.
+  - Projection channel K (type-only):
+    - Narrows result item shape to Pick<EntityItemByToken<…, ET>, KeysFrom<K>>.
+    - Does not alter runtime behavior; adapters/providers execute projections and may auto-include uniqueProperty and any sortOrder keys to preserve dedupe/sort invariants.
+    - QueryOptions.sortOrder is typed over the projected shape; include used keys in K or auto-include at the adapter.

 ---